saarol2/PWP/README.md

 # PWP SPRING 2026
-# PROJECT NAME
+# Swimming baths reservation system
 # Group information
-* Student 1.
-Name and email
-* Student 2.
-Name and email
-* Student 3.
-Name and email
-* Student 4.
-Name and email
+* Oliver Saari
+* Janne Tuikka
+* Minna Väänänen, minna.vaananen@student.oulu.fi

+# 1. Dependency Information

+# 2. Instructions

 __Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint, instructions on how to setup and run the client, instructions on how to setup and run the axiliary service and instructions on how to deploy the api in a production environment__